ISHARA - THE LIVING ROOM

-The elegance of this Victorian home felt like the perfect setting to give form to a long-held dream: a showhouse space that seamlessly blends Sindhu’s Indian roots with a contemporary design sensibility.
-A space that balances East and West; living comfortably in both worlds.
+The elegance of this Victorian home provided the ideal canvas for a long-held dream: a show house space where Sindhu’s Indian roots meet a contemporary design sensibility.
+Here, East and West exist in effortless balance, much like her, living comfortably in both worlds.

 PHOTOGRAPHY